Birth Injury Legal Statistics

 Get a Free Case Review

-• Infants that are oversized, born prematurely, delivered vaginally, and/or are from multiple gestation (pregnancies with more than one baby) are at a greater risk of a birth injury.
+• Babies who are oversized, born prematurely, and part of multiple births are at a greater risk of a birth injury.

-If your child’s birth injury happened due to a doctor’s action or negligence, you may be able to seek financial compensation.
-Contact our team to discuss your legal options.
+If your child’s birth injury happened due to a medical professional’s negligence, you may be able to seek financial compensation.
+Contact our team now to discuss your legal options.

 In many cases, birth trauma is avoidable.
-In one study, some mothers suggested that if their health care professionals had listened to their patients and done a better job of explaining procedures, the birth trauma might have been avoided.
+In one study, some mothers reported that if their health care provider had listened and explained procedures better, the birth trauma might have been avoided.

-• Around 55% of birth workers have witnessed a health care provider perform a medical procedure that the mother said she did not want.
+About 55% of labor and delivery staff have witnessed a health care provider perform a medical procedure that the mother said she did not want.

 Birth Injury Medical Malpractice Statistics

-Medical malpractice occurs when a medical professional causes injury by neglecting the patient, providing the wrong treatment, or providing poor treatment that doesn’t meet the standard of care.
+Birth injury medical malpractice occurs when a medical professional causes injury through negligence or providing poor treatment that doesn’t meet the acceptable standard of care.

 If a patient suffers an injury that could have been avoided, medical malpractice may be the cause.
-If the patient is a newborn who was injured during birth, the family may be able to file a birth injury lawsuit for medical negligence on behalf of their child.
+When a newborn is injured during childbirth, the family may be able to file a birth injury lawsuit on behalf of their child.

-Another study found that out of all medical malpractice claims paid between 2009 and 2014, about 25% of the claims were related to obstetrics and gynecology.
+Another study on birth injury legal statistics found that out of all medical malpractice claims paid between 2009 and 2014, about 25% were related to obstetrics and gynecology.

-Medical errors are the leading cause of accidental death in the United States.
-They account for anywhere between 251,000 and 440,000 deaths each year, according to findings from different studies.
-Families of children who died during (or due to complications during) childbirth may also be able to recover compensation.
+Medical errors are a leading cause of accidental death in the United States.
+They account for between 251,000 and 440,000 deaths each year, according to findings from different studies.

-Experiencing birth injury medical malpractice can be traumatizing, and it may require expensive and ongoing treatment.
-If you suspect your child’s birth injury was caused by medical negligence, talk to one of our nurse advocates today to learn more about next steps.
+Experiencing medical malpractice can be traumatizing, and it may require expensive and ongoing treatment.
+If you suspect your child’s birth injury was caused by medical negligence, talk to one of our registered nurses now to learn how we can help.

 Nurse Beth Carter